isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-plyometrics/index.md

 ### [3.
 ASICS Women's Gel-Nimbus 22 Running Shoes](https://www.amazon.com/dp/B082NPVKW3/?tag=p-policy-20)
 The ASICS Gel Nimbus 22 is a highly versatile shoe that you can use both for running and other gym exercises.
 It has become a favorite training shoe for most people thanks to its innovative technologies and soft cushioning.

-The Nimbus 22 offers a secure and comfortable fit ensuring the feet are held up well during running or other intense plyometrics training. �Youll appreciate the comfort and responsiveness this training shoe provides.
+The Nimbus 22 offers a secure and comfortable fit ensuring the feet are held up well during running or other intense plyometrics training.
+Youll appreciate the comfort and responsiveness this training shoe provides.

 The outsole of Nimbus 22 features the AHAR rubber compound.
 This compound is lightweight but highly durable.
 Thus, allows you time to focus on your training for enhanced performance.
 The tread provides superior traction on various surfaces including hard, wet, icy, and snowy